03/23/2023 - Articles

 A software solution can change existing structures and power relationships within a company.
 If the project team installs a project management office (PMO) or a steering committee, management should support or at least approve.

 Lack of management support will cause an implementation project to fail.
 For the Big Bang and Big Bang implementation strategies with subsequent functionally iterative implementation, a lack of management support is even a criterion for exclusion.
 Management support can be gained or retained by providing regular information on the status of the project.
-In particular, management should be informed about the goals at the beginning.
+In particular, management should be informed about the project objectives at the beginning.

 Management support can be gained and maintained through the following actions in project preparation and implementation: